 Should you have concerns regarding your professional profits allocation or require assistance here, we recommend contacting your Pilot advisor to assess your risk level in line with ATO guidance prior to 30 June 2023.

 If you are a shareholder or associate of a private company and have borrowed money from the company, it is important you have made the necessary minimum loan repayments before 30 June 2023 to ensure no adverse tax consequences arise.

 Additionally, any new loans created during the current year will be required to be repaid or put on a complying loan agreement before the earlier of:

-The interest rate for these loans (known as Division 7A loans) has remained at 4.52% for the 2022 financial year.
+The interest rate for these loans (known as Division 7A loans) has increased to 4.77% for the 2023 financial year.

 Fringe benefits tax